malikahafez/Culinary_Exploration/ReadMe.md

 ![Screenshot 2025-02-09 220129](https://github.com/user-attachments/assets/8ef0a316-1aad-4508-a7c3-908bb318d608)
 ## Description
 **Level 1**
-You are a farmer.
+You are a farmer.<br>
-Collect as many ingredients as you can before the time runs out.
+Collect as many ingredients as you can before the time runs out.<br>
-Watch out for the farm animals to avoid losing lives.
+Watch out for the farm animals to avoid losing lives.<br>